kinnala/scikit-fem/docs/listofexamples.rst

 See the source code of :exlink:`43` for more information.

-Example 55: Hyperelasticity - Update-Lagrangian formulation
+Example 55: Hyperelasticity - Updated Lagrangian formulation
 ------------------------------------------------------------

 This example demonstrates Newton's method applied to the classical formulation